ZickZenni/rikakawai-icons/README.md

 # rikakawai-icons
-A gallery full of rika kawai icosn
+A gallery full of rika kawai icons